 Immunoglobulin Replacement Therapy (IRT)

-Immunoglobulin (antibody) replacement therapy is one of the most effective and commonly used therapies for some primary immunodeficiency (PID) disorders, also known as inborn errors of immunity (IEI).
+Immunoglobulin (antibody) replacement therapy (IRT) is one of the most effective and commonly used therapies for some primary immunodeficiency (PID) disorders, also known as inborn errors of immunity (IEI).
 Many people with PIDs have insufficient antibodies to adequately fight infections, and this therapy can be life saving.